Exodus 20:7 Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that takes his name in vain.

 But the 3rd commandment really goes deeper than just using Gods name out of place, out of disgust, as an affirmation or as a well blessing for having hay fever.
 How about the person that defiles Gods name by claiming to be in Christ but live differently?
 The professing “Christian” that lives a life of immorality, blatantly forsaking Christ and still claim to be a Christian.
 This is an attempt to cheapen Gods Holy name.
 A lot of people I am around daily do this, the profess Christ in one breath, then brag about their sins the next - while listening to "AC/DC Highway to Hell".

 My last example will be said a lot over the next week – “God Bless America”.
 Now think about it- in order for God to bless America, He will first have to be blessed by America.
-His Name will have to be revered, the killing of Innocent babies will have to stop, the rampant homosexuality will have to cease, the collective turning of Americas back on God and everyone says “God Bless America”?
+His Name will have to be revered, the killing of Innocent babies will have to stop, the collective turning of Americas back on God and everyone says “God Bless America”?
 Why?
 And how is that not the biggest charge of vain words against God?
 A society that is so totally depraved that everything is acceptable - as long as it's not in the Bible.

 To me, and this is my opinion, my feeling and right now I can not back it up with a scripture passage is: A true born again, new creation, in Christ Christian can break any of the 10 commandments, except this one.
 I think that if a person has surrendered to God, they can not even fathom using the Saviours name a a curse word, it is not possible.
 If you claim to be Christs, born anew of God and you do – then I very seriously think you need to examine yourself as 2 Cor 13:5 tells us “Examine yourselves”.
 Do you ever examine your fruits?
 Your walk?
 Why not?
 We are commanded to.
 I would much rather take the test here to assure my salvation than wait until I am standing before God and He judges me.
 Other than this commandment, everyone breaks the others from time to time – a little fib here, taking a paper clip from work, getting angry at someone without cause, looking with lust and so on – but this Commandment shows the heart of a person, how much they love God and cherish His name and honor and revere His names as revealed to us.